Sime924/se_project_spots/README.md

 ## Deployment

-This webpage is deployed to GitHub Pages
+This webpage is deployed to GitHub Pages link below